Adityaa-Sonone/Quiz-Game/README.md

 ## ✅ Features

-- 📝 10 pre-loaded general knowledge questions
+- 🧩 10 General Knowledge Questions
 - 🎯 Instant feedback on your answer
-- 🧮 Score calculation
+- 📊 Score calculated and displayed at the end
 - 🎮 User-friendly terminal interaction
+- 🐍 100% Pure Python

 ---